TheRealToxicDev/ToxicAntiCheat/README.md

 `set toxicanticheat.VPNKey "UXZyszcyjZ8KYQeDPyfUTs83mj2Nagdd9EVWWtVSk9GJEHpZne=="` | The API key you have from [IPHub](https://iphub.info/) - https://iphub.info/ | `string`

 ### VPN Checker
 Because hackers often use a VPN or change their IP after being banned from the server, there is a VPN blocker in andripwnAntiCheat.
 This VPN blocker use information from [IPHub](https://iphub.info/).
 To use this VPN blocker you must create an account on [IPHub](https://iphub.info/) and create a (free) API Key.
-After creating an account, you get 1.000 requests every day for free, if you use more then a 1.000 every day then you need to upgrade your free API, you will get charged for this. andripwnAntiCheat has a built-in IP cache, which means that it stores all IPs from the earlier request.
-The cache is completely empty after restarting the server or andripwnAntiCheat resource himself.
+After creating an account, you get 1.000 requests every day for free, if you use more then a 1.000 every day then you need to upgrade your free API, you will get charged for this.
+TheRealToxicDev has a built-in IP cache, which means that it stores all IPs from the earlier request.
+The cache is completely empty after restarting the server or TheRealToxicDevs resource.

 ### Disclamer